Trail hunting

 Trail hunting is a legal, although controversial, alternative to hunting animals with hounds in Great Britain.
-A trail of animal urine (most commonly fox) is laid in advance of the 'hunt', and then tracked by the hound pack and a group of followers; on foot, horseback, or both.
+A trail of animal urine (most commonly fox) is laid in advance of the "hunt", and then tracked by the hound pack and a group of followers, on foot, horseback, or both.

 Background

 By 2005, most forms of hunting animals with hounds had been made illegal across Great Britain, although many remain within the law in Northern Ireland.
 To preserve their traditional practices, most registered hunts switched to trail hunting as a legal alternative.

 Trail hunting, while superficially similar to the established sport of drag hunting, was an entirely new invention in 2005 and one which hunts claim is designed to replicate the practice of hunting as closely as possible, but without the deliberate involvement of live prey.

 Description

-Trail hunting should not be confused with drag hunting; where hounds follow an artificial scent, usually aniseed, laid along a set route which is already known to the huntsmen.

-In trail hunting, a scent trail is laid using the 'prey' animal's urine (foxes, hares, or other animals) and deliberately laid in areas where those animals naturally occur; ostensibly to recreate the experience of chasing a real animal.
+In trail hunting, a scent trail is laid using the prey animal's urine (foxes, hares, or other animals) and deliberately laid in areas where those animals naturally occur, ostensibly to recreate the experience of chasing a real animal.
 The trail does not follow a pre-determined course and those controlling the hounds do not know the route in advance.

+It is distinct from drag hunting, where hounds follow an artificial scent, usually aniseed.